-Regarding the VAL-083 study arm of the GCAR registrational Phase 2/3 clinical trial that is currently being conducted at multiple sites in the United States, we have not experienced any significant impacts on patient enrollment or treatment.
+Regarding the VAL-083 study arm of the Global Coalition for Adaptive Research ("GCAR") glioblastoma multiforme ("GBM") Adaptive Global Innovative Learning Environment ("AGILE") registrational Phase 2/3 clinical study (the "GBM AGILE Study") that is currently being conducted at multiple sites in the United States and Canada, we have not experienced any significant impacts on patient enrollment or treatment.
 With respect to the REM-001 drug supply, we are currently experiencing some delays in contract manufacturing schedules and supplies which we attribute to COVID-19.
 The current delays could have an impact on our REM-001 program timeline.

-Including net proceeds of approximately \$13.6 million received from a registered direct financing that closed on September 28, 2021, we estimate that we have cash available to fund planned operations for less than one year from the date of issuance of our September 30, 2021 condensed consolidated interim financial statements but cash is expected to fund planned operations through stage 1 of the GBM AGILE study, which could result in graduation to the final confirmatory stage, the potential NDA enabling portion of the study.
-However, the COVID-19 pandemic has created significant economic uncertainty and volatility in the credit and capital markets.
-Theultimate impact of the COVID-19 pandemic on our ability to raise additional capital is unknown and will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the COVID-19 outbreak and new information which may emerge concerning the severity of the COVID-19 pandemic.
-We may not be able to raise sufficient additional capital and may tailor our drug candidate development programs based on the amount of funding we are able to raise in the future.
+Including net proceeds of approximately \$7.9 million received from a registered direct financing that closed on April 14, 2022, we estimate that we have cash available to fund planned operations for less than one year from the date of issuance of our March 31, 2022 condensed consolidated interim financial statements.
+The COVID-19 pandemic has created significant economic uncertainty and volatility in the credit and capital markets.
+The ultimate impact of the COVID-19 pandemic on our ability to raise additional capital is unknown and will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the COVID-19 public to raise sufficient additional capital and may tailor our drug candidate development programs based on the amount of funding we are able to raise in the future.
 Nevertheless, there is no assurance that these initiatives will be successful.